Ghost guns kill

 All winter, residents of Rancho Tehama Reserve, which they call “the Ranch,” have tried to move on from the sound of cracking air and desperate screams.
 But this week is different.
 This week they’ve had to contemplate the slaughter of 17 students and teachers in Parkland, Fla.
 The story keeps playing on the news—and in the minds of locals who can still hear Neal’s AR-15.

-Yet after all the killing that happened on that November day—Michelle McFayden murdered in front of her husband, Joseph McHugh shot dead out in the open, Danny Elliott executed before he could get to the school where his 7-year-old came under fire—some people on the Ranch think the restraining order wasn’t worth the paper it was issued on.
-Neal killed two of the five people the restraining order was meant to protect: Elliott, Poland’s boyfriend; and his mother, Steele, the middle-aged woman he’d earlier throttled.
+Yet after all the killing that happened on that November day—Michelle McFayden murdered in front of her husband, Joseph McHugh shot dead out in the open, Danny Elliot executed before he could get to the school where his 7-year-old came under fire—some people on the Ranch think the restraining order wasn’t worth the paper it was issued on.
+Neal killed two of the five people the restraining order was meant to protect: Elliot, Poland’s boyfriend, and Steele, the middle-aged woman he’d earlier throttled.

 None of the evidence for Neal’s pending trial stopped him from getting the AR-15s, and most locals on the Ranch are fully aware of why.